ethanmoffat/EndlessClient/README.md

 #### BatchMap

 BatchMap is designed to do batch processing and error correction on the original EMF files.
-When running EOSERV, a number of warning messages during map loading popped up.
-I created BatchMap to process map files and correct these errors so that the output of EOSERV was much less verbose when starting up.
+When running EOSERV with the default map files, a number of warning messages during map loading will pop up.
+BatchMap processes files and corrects these errors so that the output of EOSERV is much less verbose when starting up.

 BatchMap corrects for a number of errors, including:
  - Tiles out of map bounds